Developer Guide

 The remark mechanism will add a remark to a person specified by a given index.
 If a remark already exists, the new remark will overwrite the old remark.

-object will be created.
-The values will remain the same for all of a person contact details (e.g. Name
+During RemarkCommand#execute, a new Person object will be created.
+The values will remain the same for all of a person contact details (e.g. Name) except for Remark.

 Usage